-By February 1968, most of the public spaces in the city of Orangeburg were integrated except for All Star Bowling Lanes and the Orangeburg Regional Hospital.
-The bowling alley had become a focal point for protests led by black residents in Orangeburg, as well as students from South Carolina State and Claflin Colleges, because these two historically black colleges stood within walking distance of the establishment.
+By February 1968, most of the public spaces in Orangeburg were integrated except for All-Star Bowling Lanes and the Orangeburg Regional Hospital.
+The bowling alley had become a focal point for protests led by black residents in Orangeburg, as well as students from South Carolina State and Claflin Colleges because these two historically black colleges stood within walking distance of the establishment.
 Members of the black community made several attempts to broker a deal with the bowling alley manager, Harry Floyd, to integrate the business - but to no avail.
 Floyd insisted the alley was a private business with no obligation to desegregate.
-Contrary to his claims, the presence of a lunch counter in the bowling alley meant that it was tied to interstate commerce, where federal law demanded integration.
-On Monday evening, February 5th, a group of African American South Carolina State students went to All Star and sat at the lunch counter in protest.
+Contrary to his claims, a lunch counter in the bowling alley meant that it was tied to interstate commerce, where federal law demanded integration.
+On Monday evening, February 5th, a group of African American South Carolina State students went to All-Star and sat at the lunch counter in protest.
 John Stroman, an organizer from a student group called the Black Awareness Coordinating Committee (BACC), helped lead these student protestors.
 The local police were called and Floyd closed the business for the night.

 Delano Middleton at 1:10 a.m., and Henry Smith at about 1:35 a.m.